Scottapotamas/zaphod-bot/firmware/src/application/overwatch/README.md

 - ARMED
 - DISARMING

-but there's actually two states we care about, and two transition states.
+but there's actually two states we can request, and two transition states.

-So we'll just integrate the logic for ARMING into the startup part of the ARMED state and handle DISARMING when transitioning to DISARMED.

 What happens when we're in either of the main states?

 - When DISARMED, it only needs to wait for the arming signal.